 The purpose of the OIG review was to determine whether the Facility complied with selected requirements for credentialing and privileging of selected members of the medical staff.
-The OIG team interviewed key managers and reviewed the credentialing and privileging folders of 10 LIPs who were hired within 18 months prior to the on-site visit, and 20 LIPs who were reprivileged within 12 months prior to the visit.
-The OIG evaluated the following performance indicators:
+The OIG team interviewed key managers and reviewed the credentialing and privileging folders of 10 LIPs who were hired within 18 months prior to the on-site visit, 40 and 20 LIPs who were reprivileged within 12 months prior to the visit.
+41 The OIG evaluated the following performance indicators:

 - Credentialing

-- Current licensure
+- o Current licensure

-- Primary source verification
+- o Primary source verification

 - Privileging

 - Verification of clinical privileges

-- Requested privileges38
+- Requested privileges

-&lt;sup>39 VHA Handbook 1100.19, Credentialing and Privileging, October 15, 2012.
+&lt;sup>37 VHA Handbook 1100.19, Credentialing and Privileging, October 15, 2012.
 (Due for recertification October 31, 2017, but has not been updated.)

-&lt;sup>42 The 18-month period was from December 11, 2016, through June 11, 2018.
+&lt;sup>40 The 18-month period was from February 2017 through July 2018.

-&lt;sup>43 The 12-month review period was from June 11, 2017, through June 11, 2018.
+&lt;sup>41 The 12-month review period was from August 2017 through July 2018.

-- Facility-specific - Service-specific - Provider-specific - Service chief recommendation of approval for requested privileges - o Medical Staff Executive Committee decision to recommend requested privileges - Approval of privileges for a period of less than, or equal to, two years - Focused Professional Practice Evaluation (FPPE) - o Evaluation initiated - Timeframe clearly documented - Criteria developed - Evaluation by another provider with similar training and privileges - Medical Staff Executive Committee decision to recommend continuing initially granted privileges - Ongoing Professional Practice Evaluation (OPPE) - Determination to continue privileges - Criteria specific to the service or section - Evaluation by another provider with similar training and privileges - Medical Staff Executive Committee decision to recommend continuing privileges
+- Facility-specific - Service-specific - Provider-specific - Service chief recommendation of approval for requested privileges - Medical Staff Executive Committee decision to recommend requested privileges - o Approval of privileges for a period of less than, or equal to, two years - Focused Professional Practice Evaluation (FPPE) - Evaluation initiated - Timeframe clearly documented - Criteria developed - Evaluation by another provider with similar training and privileges - Medical Staff Executive Committee decision to recommend continuing initially granted privileges - Ongoing Professional Practice Evaluation (OPPE) - Determination to continue privileges - Criteria specific to the service or section - Evaluation by another provider with similar training and privileges - Medical Staff Executive Committee decision to recommend continuing privileges